Sun-Sir/BSARec/README.md

 ```

 ## Contact
-If you have any inquiries regarding our paper or codes, feel free to reach out via email at yehjin.shin@yonsei.ac.kr.
+If you have any inquiries regarding our paper or codes, feel free to reach out via email at yehjin.shin@kaist.ac.kr.

 ## Acknowledgement
 This repository is based on [FMLP-Rec](https://github.com/Woeee/FMLP-Rec).